 - What kinds of concerns should I report?

 You should report any good faith belief that there has been misconduct, including a violation of local, state, or federal law or University policy governing any University activity, or that red flag indicators of potential compliance violations exist.
 If you suspect something is wrong and are unsure whether or not to report, the better course of action is always to report it.
-Examples of issues to report include discrimination or sexual harassment; OSHA or environmental abuse concerns; theft; wage, benefit, or hours abuses; misuse of University property, or equipment; violation of safety rules; conflicts of interest; NCAA violations; and intentional misuse of the University’s network or computers.
+Examples of issues to report include discrimination or sexual misconduct; OSHA or environmental abuse concerns; theft; wage, benefit, or hours abuses; misuse of University property, or equipment; violation of safety rules; conflicts of interest; NCAA violations; and intentional misuse of the University’s network or computers.

 Red flags are often, but not always, deviations from operating with transparency and following generally accepted best practices.
 For example, University employees working with minors on campus are expected to set professional boundaries on their interactions with those minors thus it would be appropriate to report an employee who is engaging in overly familiar behavior with minors.
 As another example, a common red flag of financial fraud is an employee that is defensive and secretive in regards to their business transactions thus reporting concerns of an employee that is unwilling to share their business is appropriate.